-28

-29

-Guidance Language

 Proposed new language is underlined (example) and language that is proposed for removal is struck through (example).
 Heading numbers, table and figure captions, and cross-references affected by the numbering of these policies will be updated as necessary.

-1 Guidance to Liver Transplant Programs and the National

-2 Liver Review Board for:

-3 Adult MELD Exception Review

-4 •

-5 Multiple Hepatic Adenomas

-6 7 8 9 10 11 12 13 14 Hepatic adenomas (HA) are rare benign nodules occurring principally in women taking oral contraceptives, are solitary or multiple, and highly variable in size; there is no consensus for their management except that once their size exceeds 5 cm nodules are resected to prevent 2 major complications: bleeding and malignant transformation.
-An exception to this is in men where it is recommended to remove smaller nodules.
-The presence of HCC in HA is a well-documented observation, the risk ranging from 5 to 9%; gene coding for β -catenin mutations (15-18% of cases) are associated with a high risk of malignant transformation (together with cytologic atypia).
-HA are a frequent mode of presentation in some genetic diseases, particularly Glycogen Storage Disease (GSD) and congenital or acquired vascular anomalies.

-15 16 17 18 Orthotopic liver transplantation for hepatic adenoma (HA) remains an extremely rare indication; however, it is a valid therapeutic option in select patients with adenoma
+1 Guidance to Liver Transplant Programs and the National 2 Liver Review Board for: 3 Adult MELD Exception Review 4 5 Multiple Hepatic Adenoma s 6 Hepatic adenomas (HA) are rare benign nodules occurring principally in women taking oral 7 contraceptives, are solitary or multiple, and highly variable in size; there is no consensus for their 8 management except that once their size exceeds 5 cm nodules are resected to prevent 2 major 9 complications: bleeding and malignant transformation.
+An exception to this is in men where it is 10 recommended to remove smaller nodules.
+The presence of HCC in HA is a well-documented 11 observation, the risk ranging from 5 to 9%; gene coding for β-catenin mutations (15-18% of cases) are 12 associated with a high risk of malignant transformation (together with cytologic atypia).
+HA are a 13 frequent mode of presentation in some genetic diseases, particularly Glycogen Storage Disease (GSD) 14 and congenital or acquired vascular anomalies.
+15 Orthotopic liver transplantation for hepatic adenoma (HA) remains an extremely rare indication; 16 however, it is a valid therapeutic option in select patients with adenoma meeting one of the following 17 categories: with risk of malignant transformation, not amenable to resection (the reason must be 18 provided), and one or more of the following: 19 Malignant transformation proven by biopsy

-The identification of these criteria is mandatory to aid in the decision-making process.

-Budd Chiari

-Approval of MELD exception points for adult candidates with Budd Chiari may be appropriate in some

-instances.